ejv2/Maths-Challenge-Quiz/README.md

 # Maths-Challenge-Quiz

 The Maths Challenge Quiz is a short, hobby command line game for testing a person's mathematical ability.
+It is open source, free and always will be.
+Being licensed under a permissive GPL licence, you are free to change, redistribute and build the project wherever and for whatever purpose.
+Please read the licence text for more information.

 It was originally created as a school project, but quickly became a full game.